AnthusAI/openai-midjourney-prompt-generator/README.md

 # Midjourney Image Prompt Generator

 This Jupyter notebook helps you generate image-generation prompts for the Midjourney AI image generation service.
 It uses OpenAI's GPT-3.5-turbo to generate the prompts based on your input description of the desired image.
 Many thanks to GPT4 and GitHub Copilot for writing nearly 100% of the code in this project.
+And, most of this README.
+Including the diagrams.

 This project includes a `system_prompt.txt` file that the notebook reads, and then uses in the starting message for a ChatGPT session.
 The prompt engineering is all in that file, and you can adjust that to tweak your default Midjourney parameters.